drewf24/world-airbnb/proposal/proposal.md

 for example) influence the availability of a listing?”

-When looking at a histogram of the availability variable (the fourth visualization) we can clearly see that the majority of listings are only available from 0-50 days out of the year and the distribution was heavily skewed right.
+When looking at a histogram of the availability variable (the fourth visualization), we can clearly see that the majority of listings are only available from 0-50 days out of the year and the distribution was heavily skewed right.
 Looking at how the variable “room\_type” affects the availability of the listing shows that rooms that are considered “shared rooms” have the largest IQR and highest median availability.
-This is not surprising considering a shared room is likely the least desired of the three room types.
+Initially, it is hypothesized that a shared room is likely the least desired of the three room types and therefore has the most availability.

 To complete this analysis we would use the room type, minimum nights and price as predictor variables and availability as the response variable